Reviewed: 4th September 2017

 Pre-packaged administration, or ‘pre-pack,’ involves the quick sale of business assets to a third party, or sometimes the existing directors, who go on to operate a ‘new co.’
 To be eligible for pre-pack administration, the underlying business must be deemed viable by a licensed insolvency practitioner.

 Not the ideal solution for any company, but one which can help directors avoid allegations of misconduct, or wrongful trading, if they have continued to trade when their company was insolvent.
 Entering Creditors’ Voluntary Liquidation (CVL) means that all assets are sold to repay creditors, and the business closed down.
 A CVL places creditor interests to the fore, and is designed to minimise their losses in insolvency.

 If you are a high street estate agent experiencing financial decline, Real Business Rescue can offer the professional assistance you need.
 We are industry experts, and will help you develop a plan of action to deal with this stressful situation.
-Our extensive office network comprises 75 offices across the UK with a partner-led service offering immediate director advice..
+Our extensive office network comprises 75 offices across the UK with a partner-led service offering immediate director advice and support..

 The UK economy is likely to be plunged into recession in the aftermath of a No Deal Brexit, according to the Office for Budget Responsibility (OBR).Read More

 British Airways (BA) is facing the prospect of being fined more than £183 million for failures in relation to data protection laws.Read More